 One of the highlights of the work of the Sustainability Advisory Council's Transportation Subcommittee work, begun in 2012, is the Exton Train Station Bus.
 This bus, funded through the WCU President's Office via the External Affairs Division of WCU and operated by our Facilities Division the shuttle runs between campus and the Exton Train Station.
 It connects to the morning and the evening trains on the schedule at the right.
 Beginning in Fall 2016, the university is now partnering with Chester County and two stops have been added to the morning and afternoon commute to accommodate county riders: the West Chester Transit Center and the Chester County Government Services Building.
 Read more information on the Exton Shuttle and bus service information (including the Exton Shuttle) to and from campus and between WCU campuses.

-There are two cars on campus, parked in D Lot near Lawrence Hall.
+There are two cars on campus, parked in K Lot behind Sykes Union.
 Register for a Zipcar.

 There are three bike share racks on campus, two on north campus and one on south campus, at Allegheny Hall by D Lot, Swope Music Building by M Lot, and along S. New Street by S2 Lot.
 Annual subscriptions can be purchased through WCU Zagster.